CATIE

 How do people with HIV use abacavir?

-Abacavir is used in combination with several other antiretroviral drugs, usually including drugs from different classes, such as protease inhibitors and/or non-nukes (non-nucleoside reverse transcriptase inhibitors).
-Combinations such as this are called antiretroviral therapy, or ART.
+Abacavir is no longer commonly used.
+However, when it is prescribed, abacavir is used in combination with several other antiretroviral drugs.
+Such combinations are called antiretroviral therapy or ART.
 For more information on ART, see CATIE's Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither abacavir nor any other antiretroviral medication is a cure for HIV.
-It is therefore important that you do the following:
+It is therefore important that you see your doctor for checkups and lab tests on a regular basis.

 Warnings